Carbon: Diamond

 The diamond supply chain is controlled by a limited number of powerful businesses, and is also highly concentrated in a small number of locations around the world (see figure).

 Only a very small fraction of the diamond ore consists of actual diamonds.
 The ore is crushed, during which care has to be taken in order to prevent larger diamonds from being destroyed in this process and subsequently the particles are sorted by density.
 Today, diamonds are located in the diamond-rich density fraction with the help of X-ray fluorescence, after which the final sorting steps are done by hand.
 Before the use of X-rays became commonplace, the separation was done with grease belts; diamonds have a stronger tendency to stick to grease than the other minerals in the ore.

 Historically diamonds were known to be found only in alluvial deposits in southern India.
 India led the world in diamond production from the time of their discovery in approximately the 9th century BC to the mid-18th century AD, but the commercial potential of these sources had been exhausted by the late 18th century and at that time India was eclipsed by Brazil where the first non-Indian diamonds were found in 1725.

 Diamond production of primary deposits (kimberlites and lamproites) only started in the 1870s after the discovery of the diamond fields in South Africa.
 Production has increased over time and an accumulated total of over 4.5 billion carats have been mined since that date.
 Most commercially viable diamond deposits were in Russia, Botswana, Australia and the Democratic Republic of Congo.
 By 2005, Russia produced almost one-fifth of the global diamond output (mostly in Yakutia territory; for example, Mir pipe and Udachnaya pipe) but the Argyle mine in Australia became the single largest source, producing 14 million carats in 2018.
 New finds, the Canadian mines at Diavik and Ekati, are expected to become even more valuable owing to their production of gem quality stones.

-In the United States, diamonds have been found in Arkansas, Colorado and Montana.
+In the United States, diamonds have been found in Arkansas, Colorado, and Montana.
 In 2004, a startling discovery of a microscopic diamond in the United States led to the January 2008 bulk-sampling of kimberlite pipes in a remote part of Montana.

+While natural diamonds form over time deep within the Earth, synthetic diamonds are created in laboratories through a variety of methods.
+The original method uses high pressure and high temperature (HPHT) and is still widely used because of its relatively low cost.
+The process involves large presses that can weigh hundreds of tons to produce a pressure of 5 GPa at 1500 C. The second method, using chemical vapor deposition (CVD), creates a carbon plasma over a substrate onto which the carbon atoms deposit to form diamond.
+Other methods include explosive formation (forming detonation nanodiamonds) and sonication of graphite solutions.